 With the participation of:

-Emmanuel Alloa (Philosopher, University of St. Gallen, Switzerland), Liat Benhabib (Director of Yad Vashem Visual Center), Nancy Berthier (Director of the Institut d’Études hispàniques de l’Univerersité Paris- Sorbonne), Fina Birulés (Philosopher, University of Barcelona), Carles Guerra (Independent art critic and commissioner, Antoni Tàpies Foundation), Arturo Lozano (Historian of cinema, professor of audiovisual communication at the University of Lleida), Marta Marín Dòmine (Director of the Center of Memory and Testimony Studies at Wilfrid University in Ontario, Canada), Susan Meiselas (Photographer, member of Magnum Photos), Manuela Morgaine (Filmmaker, artist and writer), Rithy Panh (Filmmaker, videoconference), Yael Perlov (Filmmaker), Vicente Sánchez-Biosca (Historian of cinema, professor of audiovisual communication at the University of Valencia), Esther Shalev-Gerz (Artist), Susana de Sousa Diaz (Filmmaker)
+Emmanuel Alloa (Philosopher, University of St. Gallen, Switzerland), Liat Benhabib (Director of Yad Vashem Visual Center), Nancy Berthier (Director of the Institut d’Études hispàniques de l’Univerersité Paris- Sorbonne), Fina Birulés (Philosopher, University of Barcelona), (Independent art critic and commissioner, Antoni Tàpies Foundation), Arturo Lozano (Historian of cinema, professor of audiovisual communication at the University of Lleida), Marta Marín Dòmine (Director of the Center of Memory and Testimony Studies at Wilfrid University in Ontario, Canada), Arnaud des Pallières (Filmmaker), Susan Meiselas (Photographer, member of Magnum Photos), Manuela Morgaine (Filmmaker, artist and writer), Rithy Panh (Filmmaker, videoconference), Yael Perlov (Filmmaker), Vicente Sánchez-Biosca (Historian of cinema, professor of audiovisual communication at the University of Valencia), Esther Shalev-Gerz (Artist), Susana de Sousa Dias (Filmmaker)

 - Another World – Ceux qui arrivent par la mer (2016, 33′), by Manuela Morgaine